enzhouliu/enzhouliu.github.io/_posts/2015-2-16-Setup-Github-With-Jekyll.md

 5. Add your own user variables and start edit your post.
 6. Submit && push your code and check them out on github

-One more thing, there is a way to add or change post files directly to github through browser is: [Prose](http://prose.io/), it is a content editor for github, fairly easy to use.
+Two more things:
+1) [Prose](http://prose.io/) is a content editor for github, allows you to change files on github directly through browser.
+2) [Komodo Edit](http://komodoide.com/komodo-edit/) is a good IDE for static web pages.

 I did this quick without going into too much detail, please let me know if i say anything wrong, thanks!